d-morrison/IntroStatActivities/_book/10-paired.md

 \vspace{.7in}

-13. Use the provided `RScript` file and enter the calculated value from question 12 for xx to simulate the null distribution and enter the summary statistic from question 10 for yy to find the p-value.
-Highlight and run lines 1 - 21.
+13. Use the provided `R` script file and enter the calculated value from question 12 for xx to simulate the null distribution and enter the summary statistic from question 10 for yy to find the p-value.
+Highlight and run lines 1--21.

 ```r